MrR0807/Notes/understanding-parquet-file.md

 * Block - **The smallest unit writable by a disk or file system.** Everything a file system does is composed of operations done on blocks.
 A file system block is always the same size as or larger (in integer multiples) than the disk block size.
 * Partition - A subset of all the blocks on a disk.
 A disk can have several partitions.
 * Volume - The name we give to a collection of blocks on some storage medium (i.e., a disk).
 That is, a volume may be all of the blocks on a single disk, some portion of the total number of blocks on a disk, or it may even span multiple disks and be all the blocks on several disks.
 The term “volume” is used to refer to a disk or partition that has been initialized with a file system.
 * I-node - The place where a file system stores all the necessary metadata about a file.
-The i-node also provides the connection to the contents of the file and any other data associated with the file.
+Examples of information stored in i-nodes are the last access time of the file, the type, the creator, a version number, and a reference to the directory that contains the file.
+However, The most important information stored in an i-node is the connection to the data in the file (i.e., where it is on disk).
 * File - The primary functionality that all file systems must provide is a way to store a named piece of data and to later retrieve that data using the name given to it.
 A file is where a program stores data permanently.
 In its simplest form a file stores a single piece of information.

+#### Retrieving file's data